Middle East Women’s

 - Challenge our high-impact leaders to mentor emerging leaders

-- Share critical trends, challenges and opportunities, and document them for potential projects and partnerships
+- Share critical trends, challenges and opportunities, and document them for potential projects

 Meet The Team